Introduction

 Silex code typically consists of:

-Every Silex contract can define several entry function—this serves as the main entry point for external invocations.
+Every Silex contract can define several entry functions.
+These are the callable entry points used by external invocations.

 Lexical Elements

-• Must start with an alphabetic character ([A-Za-z]) and can contain letters, digits, or underscores.
+[A-Za-z]) and can contain letters, digits, or underscores. - Examples:

 Data Types